Whatsapp Icon

 • Targeted Therapy: This approach uses drugs or other substances to precisely identify and attack cancer cells, usually while doing little damage to normal cells.
 For example, Hedgehog pathway inhibitors are being researched for their effectiveness against medulloblastoma.

-• Immunotherapy: This approach boosts the body's natural defenses to fight the cancer.
+• Immunotherapy: This approach boosts the body's natural defenses to fight cancer.
 It's still under investigation for medulloblastoma and involves methods like using antibodies to attack specific parts of cancer cells.

 Treatment plans vary based on the tumors location, type, and stage, as well as the patient's age and overall health.
 Discussing with a healthcare provider is essential for determining the most appropriate therapy options.